2013 Los Angeles International Airport shooting: Fatality

 The gunman shot TSA Officer Gerardo I. Hernandez, age 39, at the airport.
-Hernandez was pronounced dead after arriving at Harbor-UCLA Medical Center, although coroner officials asserted that he was dead within a few minutes of getting shot.
-Hernandez is the first TSA officer in the twelve-year history of the agency to have been killed on the job.
+He was shot 12 times, consisting of 6 shots to his lower back and buttocks, and severe wounds to vital places, including the heart and spinal cord.
+In all, 40 bullet fragments were removed from his body.
+Hernandez was transported to Harbor-UCLA Medical Center, where he was pronounced dead around 11am, although officials from the Los Angeles County coroner's office asserted that he was dead within a few minutes of being shot.
+Hernandez is the first TSA officer in the history of the agency to have been killed on the job.
 A behavior detection officer, Hernandez had immigrated to the United States from El Salvador at age 15.
+According to an autopsy report, Hernandez was shot 12 times, with his heart being grazed several times and his bladder and intestines pierced.
+More than 40 bullet fragments were also lodged in his body, and he died within two to five minutes after being shot.

 Injuries

 Seven victims were treated at the scene.
 Three victims were wounded by gunfire, including two TSA officers, identified as 54-year-old James Speer and 36-year-old Tony Grigsby; Grigsby was shot in the foot.
 The third shooting victim was 29-year-old Brian Ludmer, a schoolteacher from Lake Forest, Illinois, who was shot in the leg.
 Six victims were transported to area hospitals, including three men, two of whom had suffered gunshot wounds, who were treated at Ronald Reagan UCLA Medical Center.
 Some of the injuries were confirmed to have been caused by other factors, not gunshot wounds.

-Ciancia was shot four times, including wounds in the head and leg, by law enforcement in the food court area of Terminal 3 and was in critical condition.
-The officers kicked the rifle away from him.
-He was then transported to a local trauma hospital via ambulance.
+Law enforcement officers shot Ciancia four times, including wounds in the head and leg.
+They subdued him in the food court area of Terminal 3 and kicked the rifle away from him.
+He was then transported to Ronald Reagan UCLA Medical Center, where he was initially in critical condition.
 Video from KCAL-TV shows Ciancia brought into the hospital from an ambulance, surrounded by multiple police officers, while handcuffed to a gurney.